bernatferragut/CCT/Introductions/AI Ethics.md

 # AI & Ethics

-Create a safe space for your students to share about experiences and online habits and their experiences with the AI they encounter online
+>  It’s important to create a safe space for your students to share their lived experiences with AI online as well as their online habits.

 **Recommended grade level:** 4-8